 A. Yes, students will be able to move from online learning to attending class in person.

-If families change their decision regarding whether they want their children to attend in person after the start of school, their requests for a change will be addressed as soon as possible.
+If families change their decision regarding whether they want their children to attend in person after the start of school, their requests for a change will be addressed as soon as possible by their home school.
 We will ask that families be patient as some time will be required to develop transition plans from one form of learning to another as we will need to adhere to Ministry of Education and Public Health guidelines that support student and staff health, safety and well-being.
 Secondary students returning to in-person learning may be limited to the new term or new semester based on course availability, enrolment, and time missed in the course.

 Q. Will students be able to change from in-person to online learning?